-Protein folding The process by which strands of amino acids are formed into a 3-dimensional shape to make a functional protein.
-Misfolded proteins are associated with several specific diseases and many of the manifestations of aging.
+Protein folding The process of forming strands of amino acids into 3-dimensional shapes to make functional proteins.
+Misfolded proteins are associated with several specific diseases and manifestations of aging.
 Enzymes that assist in protein folding are called chaperones.

-Senescence In terms of anti-aging, senescence refers to cellular senescence, which is a zombie-like state cells can enter into when they reach the end of their replicative cycle but don't die.
-Senescent cells typically have accumulated DNA damage and faulty "self-destruct" signaling that normally eliminates them.
-Senescent cells secrete inflammatory molecules which contribute to both localized and systemic degradation (inflammaging.)
+Senescence In the context of longevity medicine, this refers to cellular senescence, a zombie-like state cells can enter into when they reach the end of their replicative cycle but don't die.
+Senescent cells typically have accumulated DNA damage and secrete inflammatory molecules which contribute to both localized and systemic degradation (inflammaging.)

 Senolytic Senolytics are drugs or other substances that selectively clear senescent cells.
-These include the drugs Dasatinib and Navitoclax, and the flavonoids quercetin and fisetin.
-Because senescent cells accumulate with aging and are associated with inflammaging, they are a prime target for anti-aging therapies.
-In contrast, senomorphics restore senescent cells rather than kill them off.
+These include the drug Dasatinib and the flavonoids quercetin and fisetin.
+In contrast, senomorphics are compounds that restore senescent cells.